jshu3796/techin510-lab3-final/readme.md

+'''
-users can create new prompts or search prompts users could mark prompts as favorate users could sort and filter prompts
+users can create new prompts or search prompts, users could mark prompts as favorate, users could sort and filter prompts,
+'''